VirtusLab/scala-cli/website/docs/guides/introduction/old-runner-migration.md

 ## How to run a main class from compiled sources with Scala CLI?

-With the old `scala` runner, running a main class from compiled sources was as simple as passing the main class name as an arg.
-The old runner would then assume the current working directory is to be added to the classpath and could implicitly run any compiled class files it would find.
+With the old `scala` runner, running a main class from compiled sources was as simple as passing the main class name as an argument.
+The old runner would then assume that the current working directory is to be added to the classpath and could implicitly run any compiled class files it would find.

 ```scala title=hello.scala